pedroliman/verdict/docs/index.md

 # We'll disable Verdict rate-limiting for this example.
 By default, Verdict follows the OpenAI Tier 1 rate limits for `gpt-4o-mini`.
 from verdict.util import ratelimit ratelimit.disable()

+# HuggingFace dataset requires authorization, so we need to login first.
+# from huggingface_hub import login
+# login()

 # Load the ExpertQA dataset (https://arxiv.org/pdf/2309.07852)
 dataset = DatasetWrapper.from_hf(